People keep asking me “which is the best chocolate on the market?”

 Each chocolate maker brings his own handwriting

 This piece of expensive craft chocolate that is now melting in your mouth?
 Someone has put all their passion into crafting this for you to enjoy.
 But I will tell you yet another secret: even chocolate makers do not have a favourite of their own.
-Because in a different mood we’re seeking a different kind of comfort.
-As you have a different playlist for when you need to focus, when you are working out or are heart broken, you seek a another taste.
+Because in a different mood, we’re seeking a different kind of comfort.
+As you have a different playlist for when you need to focus, when you are working out or are heartbroken, you seek another taste.
 How we taste things differ even during the day, depending on what we are eating and drinking.
-What might be your favourite to enjoy on a friday night with a glass of wine is something else you want and need at 10 am at your desk.
+What might be your favourite to enjoy on a Friday night with a glass of wine is something else you want and need at 10 am at your desk.

 Your next favourite song